AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 Client-side data is data captured on the storefront.
 This includes shopper interactions, such as `View Page`, `View Product`, `Add to Cart`, and [requisition list](events.md#b2b-events) information (for B2B merchants).
 Server-side data, or back office data, is data captured in the Commerce servers.
 This includes information about the status of an order, such as if an order was placed, canceled, refunded, shipped, or completed.

 In the **Data collection** section, select storefront and/or back office data to send to the Experience Platform edge.
-To ensure your Adobe Commerce instance can begin data collection, review the [prerequisites](overview.md#prerequisites).
+To ensure that your Adobe Commerce instance can begin data collection, review the [prerequisites](overview.md#prerequisites).

 See the events topic to learn more about [storefront](events.md#storefront-events) and [back office](events.md#back-office-events) events.